The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 For individual recording, it is up to you to decide whether to read and record an animal's individual identification number yourself as it moves off your holding or use a CPRC to electronically read and record the numbers on EID goats on your behalf.
 By using a CPRC you avoid having to individually record animals as they move off the holding.

 This is where animals with electronic identifiers have their individual identification numbers read and recorded on behalf of a keeper by a CPRC, such as an approved market or abattoir.
-A list of approved CPRC premises can be found on the GOV.UK website (as for the holding-register link above, although this appears to be for sheep only, it is also relevant for goats).
+A list of approved CPRC premises can be found on the GOV.UK website (although this link initially appears to be for sheep only, it is relevant for goats as well).

 Extra information for sheep and goat keepers, including examples and scenarios, can be found on the GOV.UK website.